learn-co-students/redux-reducer-sea01-seng-ft-082420/README.md

 let olderDog = {...dog, age: dog.age + 1}
 ```

-This would translate to the same English, "Return a new object that contains all
+This would translate to the same English, "Return a new object that cfontains all
 the key-value pairs from `dog` copied over with the `age` key overwritten with a
 new value".